 1-1/4 cups (10 ounces) Guinness Extra Stout beer (see Note below)

-1 cup 60 % chocolate, broken into small pieces (or chocolate chips)
+1 cup 60 % chocolate, chopped into small pieces (or chocolate chips)

 optional: 1/8 cup confectioners' sugar for dusting